KNOW BEFORE YOU GO

 Students should have met with the Financial Aid Office, before they applied for the EL, so they are confident they can cover the costs of the Seminar.

-If you have questions regarding your Financial Aid, please meet with either Natasha N.B.
-Eckart, Senior Associate Director of Financial Aid (email@example.com) or Karole R. Jastromb, Assistant Director of Financial Aid (firstname.lastname@example.org) to sort out the financial details.
-It helps to inform the person in question which EL you are interested in so they can guide you accordingly.
+If you have questions regarding your Financial Aid (discounts, loan options, etc.), please meet with either Natasha N.B.
+Eckart, Senior Associate Director of Financial Aid (firstname.lastname@example.org) or Karole R. Jastromb, Assistant Director of Financial Aid (email@example.com) to sort out the financial details.
+Please mention the specific EL you are interested in (Wars & Waterways) so they can guide you accordingly.
 For information regarding charges to your account, or payments made, or for details regarding how to make payments, please reach out to the Office for Financial Services (please ask for Lana Mesley <lmesley> or Suzanne Miller <smiller> to help you).

-Applicants must commit to attending the mandatory academic sessions that will be held during the Spring 2020 semester.
+Applicants must commit to attending the mandatory academic sessions that will be held during the Spring 2022 semester.
 They are also expected to successfully complete all course requirements and assignments as they would for any other Allegheny College academic course.
-The schedule for the Spring 2020 academic pre-departure courses can be found here.
+The schedule for the Spring 2022 academic pre-departure courses will be shared with the EL student participants by end Nov.
+2021.

 Please make sure you have also selected and read one of the books from the assigned reading list.
 Each student will be presenting on their reading at one of the pre-departure academic sessions.
 All titles are on course reserves (EXL 594: Wars & Waterways) at Pelletier Library.
 Please ask for Aimee Reash at the circulation desk and she can help you.

 The "Wars and Waterways" EL Seminar requires a decent amount of walking on the excursions, sometimes in slippery and uneven terrain, as in caves.
 You may also have to climb many flights of uneven steps (without railings) when we visit certain temples.
 The thrill of taking sampan boats entails being able to get in and out of low boats, and being able to physically crouch.
 Swimming is optional but we will be spending one afternoon at a waterfall.
 Therefore, please consult with your physician if you have asthma or pulmonary disorders, or have mobility issues.
-Carrying collapsible hiking poles and having good supporting hiking shoes can help, as does having a good rescue inhaler.
+Carrying collapsible hiking poles and having good supporting hiking shoes can help, as does having a good rescue inhaler if you have mild asthma.

 The weather will be hot and humid (ranging from 90-105 degrees Fahrenheit).
 Since this may affect those with asthma or other health conditions, please discuss this with your physician in advance.